olarostek/MyPortfolio/README.md

 - https://www.dareit.io/challenges/qa-manual-testing
 - many courses on https://app.pluralsight.com/id

+## IT groups on FB I follow

+ - #Mamo Pracuj w IT,
+ - Dare IT Community

 ## Projects

 I took part in the Avenga company project: Bring Your Friend to Avenga.
 After several weeks of mentoring, as one of the few, I was selected among the candidates to participate the project.